OrF8/Battleships/README.md

 # Battleships
-A repository for Ex 4 in course 67101 (Introduction to Computer Science) @ The Hebrew Universty of Jerusalem, which its subject was writing a battleships game.
+A repository for Ex 4 in course 67101 (Introduction to Computer Science) @ The Hebrew Universty of Jerusalem

 ### Final Grade: 99.5